 Damnoen Saduak floating market

 One of the first things you’ll notice as soon as you land in Bangkok is the crazy traffic, and this is no different at Damnoen Saduak, albeit at a much slower pace and with boats.
 There are no rules of the water, as everyone pushes their way through the canal, bumping into others who are heading in the opposite direction and crossing to either sides of the market at free will.
-Make sure you’re not holding onto the sides, because you’ll get your fingers caught when your boat clashes with another!
+Make sure you’re not holding onto the edge, because you’ll get your fingers caught when your boat clashes with another!

-The market is heavily catered towards tourists, and is filled with souvenir stalls selling scarves, handbags, ornaments, spices, and the like – the prices of which are higher than back on land.
+The market is heavily catered towards tourists and is filled with souvenir stalls selling scarves, handbags, ornaments, spices, and the like – the prices of which are higher than back on land.
 We didn’t buy any keepsakes, but what I couldn’t resist having was some of the food.
 There are no stalls for this, only vendors on boats who coast up and down the market, cooking and selling their dishes directly from their boat to yours.
 We had some mango sticky rice and coconut ice cream (served in a coconut!), but I also spotted pad thai, noodles and marinated pork skewers up for grabs, to name a few.

 If you come to Damnoen Saduak expecting to find an authentic local market, you’ll probably leave feeling quite disappointed – you’re better off heading to one of the smaller ones located elsewhere in the city.
 But if you’re in Bangkok during the week like we were, and want to experience the hustle and bustle of a marketplace that’s based on the water, you’ll have a great time.
-Sit back, relax, and enjoy the ride!
+Sit back, relax, and enjoy the ride.

 With full stomachs, we leave the market and take a short 10-mins drive further along the canal, and swap to a motorised long-tail boat to visit the surrounding neighbourhood.